-Table 3.12.5.3 ILLUMINATION POWER DENSITY ADJUSTMENT FACTOR FOR A CONTROL DEVICE ltem Description Illumination power density adjustment factor Lighting timer For corridor lighting 0.7 Motion detector (a) Where- (i) at least 75% of the area of a space is controlled by one or more motion detectors; or 0.9 (ii) an area of less than 200 m is switched as a block by one or more detectors.
-Where up to 6 lights are(b) switched as a block by one or more detectors.
-0.7 Where up to 2 lights areswitched as a block by one or more detectors.
+Table 3.12.5.3 ILLUMINATION POWER DENSITY ADJUSTMENT FACTOR FOR A CONTROL DEVICE

+Item Description Illumination power density adjustment factor Lighting timer For corridor lighting 0.7 Motion detector (a) Where- (i) at least 75% of the area of a space is controlled by one or more motion detectors; or (ii) an area of less than 0.9 (ii) an area of less than 200 m 2 is switched as a block by one or more detectors.
+Where up to 6 lights are (b) switched as a block by one or more detectors.
+0.7 Where up to 2 lights are (c) switched as a block by one or more detectors.
 0.55 Manual dimming system Where not less than 75% of the area of a space is controlled by manually operated dimmers.
 0.85 Programmable dimming system Note 2 Where not less than 75% of the area of a space is controlled by programmable dimmers.
 0.85 Dynamic dimming system Automatic compensation for lumen depreciation.
 The design lumen depreciation factor of not less than- (a) for fluorescent lights, 0.9; or (b) for high pressure discharge lights, 0.8.

-ltem Description Illumination power density adjustment factor Fixed dimming Note 4 Where at least 75% of the are controlled by fixed dimmers the reduce the overall lighting lev and the power consumption of lighting. el % of full power to which the Daylight sensor and dynamic lighting control device - dimmed or stepped switching of lights adjacent windows Lights within the space adjacent to windows oth than roof lights for a (a) distance from the windo equal to the depth of th floor to window head height. her 0.5 Note 5 (b) Lights within the space adjacent to roof lights .
+Fixed dimming Note 4 Where at least 75% of the area is controlled by fixed dimmers that reduce the overall lighting level and the power consumption of the lighting. % of full power to which the dimmer is set divided by 0.95.
+Daylight sensor and dynamic lighting control device - dimmed or stepped switching of lights adjacent windows Lights within the space adjacent to windows other than roof lights for a (a) distance from the window equal to the depth of the floor to window head height.
+0.5 ^{Note 5} ltem Description Illumination power density adjustment factor (b) Lights within the space adjacent to roof lights .
 0.6 Note 5

-Table 3.12.5.3 ILLUMINATION POWER DENSITY ADJUSTMENT FACTOR FOR A CONTROL DEVICE- continued
+Table 3.12.5.3 ILLUMINATION POWER DENSITY ADJUSTMENT FACTOR FOR A CONTROL DEVICE - continued

 - 1. Manual dimming is where lights are controlled by a knob, slider or other mechanism or where there are pre-selected scenes that are manually selected. - 2.
 Programmed dimming is where pre-selected scenes or levels are automatically selected by the time of day, photoelectric cell or occupancy sensor. - 3.
 Dynamic dimming is where the lighting level is varied automatically by a photoelectric cell to either proportionally compensate for the availability of daylight or the lumen depreciation of the lamps. - 4.
-Fixed dimming is where lights are controlled to a level and that level cannot be adjusted by the user. - 5.
-The illumination power density adjustment factor is only applied to lights controlled by that item.
+Fixed dimming is where lights are controlled to a level and that level cannot be adjusted by the user. - The illumination power density adjustment factor is only applied to lights controlled by that item.
 This adjustment factor does not apply to tungsten halogen or other incandescent sources.

-3.12.5.6 Water heater in a hot water supply system
+3.12.5.6 Water heater in a heated water supply system